Government’s antitrust case against Facebook seeks a villain in Mark Zuckerberg

 This is complicated by the political backdrop of President Trump’s years of open warfare against Silicon Valley companies for a variety of supposed harms — with unproven claims of bias against conservatives being at the top of the list — that feature nowhere in the actual complaints.

-Such questions may be particularly tricky in the case of Google, given that the FTC aggressively and publicly pursued the company over several of the same issues featured in the October complaint before accepting a weak settlement deal in 2013 that, based on the government’s recent claims, did little to curb the company’s allegedly monopolistic ambitions.
+Such questions may be particularly tricky in the case of Google, given that the FTC aggressively and publicly pursued the company over several of the same issues featured in the October complaint before accepting a weak voluntary agreement in 2013 that, based on the government’s recent claims, did little to curb the company’s allegedly monopolistic ambitions.

 The politics surrounding Silicon Valley surely have changed since the tech-friendly Obama administration, but it’s less clear that the viability of the legal arguments have — especially as the federal judiciary has grown more conservative with four years of appointments by Trump.

-The anti-monopoly research group Open Markets Institute argued that the passage of time indeed has made government antitrust enforcement more viable.
+The anti-monopoly research group Open Markets Institute argued that the passage of time has made government antitrust enforcement more viable.

 “They were still seen as America’s darling superstars, our success stories” when regulators previously looked at Google and Facebook, said Sally Hubbard, director of enforcement strategy for Open Markets Institute.
-“But as companies get to become long-standing, durable monopolies, they start to treat people badly — they start to treat their consumers badly, they start to treat their employees badly, they start to treat their competition badly.
+“But as companies get to become long-standing, durable monopolies, they start to treat people badly — they start to treat their consumers badly, they start to treat their employees badly, they start to treat other businesses badly.
 Because that’s what monopolies do.
-And so people started to see the harm."
+And so people started to see the harm.”

 As in the Google case, the one against Facebook relies on old, familiar stories.
 The same federal government that filed suit Wednesday claiming antitrust violations in the acquisition of Instagram and WhatsApp approved both of those deals at the time.
 But here is where the efforts of government officials to personalize their case against Facebook could play an important role.